diego-kleinman/ReactionTest/README.md

 ## Inglés/English:

 #### Project Resume:
-In this project I utiliced html,css,internal JavaScript.
+In this project I utiliced html,css,JavaScript.

 The basic idea was testing the reaction time of a person, generating circles and squares randomly on screen, counting the time it took that person to click them and showing it on the webpage.